 Douglas County actively facilitates regular meetings to facilitate effective and efficient delivery of coordinated transportation services.
 The Provider Network meets quarterly to discuss issues relevant to the delivery of coordinated services for our older adult and disabled residents.
 Providers utilize this time to discuss opportunities or concerns with their capacity to strengthen coordination amongst providers and provide the best trip option for residents.
 These coordination meetings are the medium through which providers collaborate to ensure that trips provided to residents that live within the Denver-Aurora UZA, Castle Rock Small UZA, DRCOG's borders, and those in rural communities are identified for appropriate funding utilization and duplication elimination.
-Douglas County's Partner Network emphasizes coordination and supports our integrated approach to transportation services.
+Douglas County's leading and coordination of grant funds emphasize our integrated approach to transportation services.